SumoLogic/sumologic-documentation/docs/search/get-started-with-search/build-search/dynamic-parsing.md

 ## Reference parsed JSON fields

-The [field browser](/docs/search/get-started-with-search/search-page/field-browser) and search results [messages table](/docs/search/get-started-with-search/how-to-use-search-page) have a few helpful features.
+The [field browser]/field-browser) and search results [messages table]) have a few helpful features.

 Field Browser: